- The use of the wireless broadband became widespread in Australia having numerous point-to-point fixed wireless broadband providers

 According to reports, Telstra and Optus rolled out separate cable Internet services particularly on the east coast sometime in the late 90’s.
 Using Motorola proprietary protocol, the first ever broadband service over hybrid fibre-coaxial (HFC) emerged in 1995.
 With the sprouting competition, telcos began creating faster broadbands.

 In time, the bigger ISPs started to take control of the delivery infrastructure themselves by making money from the regulated access to the unconditioned local loop.
-This means that a carrier or Internet Service Provider is able to develop network capability for an assortment of services such as voice and ADSL.
-With that, costs were lowered significantly besides giving the ISPs total control of their own service networks except of course, the so-called copper pair which refers to the phone line from the exchange to the customer.
+This means that a carrier or Internet Service Provider is able to develop network capability for an assortment of services.
+With that, costs were lowered significantly besides giving the ISPs total control of their own service networks.

 Gradually, the use of the wireless broadband became widespread in Australia having numerous point-to-point fixed wireless broadband providers servicing in regional and rural areas that are suffering from poor Internet service.
 In the early years, the delivery of cheap telecommunication services to the rural and regional places was a major problem but thanks to Telstra, the only telecommunications backhaul transmission infrastructure was provided.
 And so, broadband became a thing in the rural areas.